Japanese strawberry shortcake is a layered cake with whipped cream and strawberries.

-Place one sponge layer and brush with the syrup.
+Place one sponge layer onto a plate and brush with the syrup.

 Spread the whipped cream and arrange the sliced strawberries on it.
 Spread the cream again on the strawberries to cover them.

-Place the other sponge layer brush with the syrup again.
+Place the other sponge layer onto the cake and brush with the syrup again.